herijuache/pdf-splitter/README.md

 3. Enter how many pages you want the separated PDF files to have
 	- e.g. if the user enters "2" then each outputted file will have two pages from the original PDF
 4. Click *Submit* and close the GUI

-## Known Issues
-- GUI doesn't close once "Submit" button is inputted
-- Program does throws error if GUI is closed before submitting

 ## Possible Updates
 - Drag and drop files